directvt/vtm/doc/settings.md

         <regions enabled=0 />             <!-- Highlight UI objects boundaries. -->
     </client>
     <term>      <!-- Base configuration for the Term app.
 It can be partially overridden by the menu item's config subarg. -->
+        <cwdsync=" cd $P\n"/>   <!-- Command to sync the current working directory.
+When 'Sync' is active, $P (case sensitive) will be replaced with the current path received via OSC9;9 notification.
+Prefixed with a space to avoid touching command history. -->
         <scrollback>
             <size=40000    />   <!-- Scrollback buffer length. -->
             <growstep=0    />   <!-- Scrollback buffer grow step.
 The buffer behaves like a ring in case of zero. -->